-Partners raises an issue with us they would like us to address, and it shoots straight into our hearts.
-Or we get aggravated.
 You blame your partner for bringing it up.
-We globalize the statement as if it's about our character or worthiness and see it as a perceived threat.
+We globalize the statement as if it’s about our character or worthiness and see it as a perceived threat.
 It becomes much more than was intended.
-Feelings get hurt and you respond defensively.
+Defensiveness in marriage is incredibly common.
+Your feelings get hurt… and you respond defensively.

-Instead of responding directly to this complaint, we become 8 years old again, and say:“I know you are, but what am I!”
+Instead of responding directly to this complaint, George feels 8 years old again, and wants to say:

-But of course, we are now adults, with many more sophisticated words to defend ourselves with.
-So we show defensiveness saying things like this:
+But of course, George is now an adult, with many more sophisticated words to defend himself.
+So he might show his defensiveness by saying things like this:

 Or maybe we are harsher in our defensiveness with responses such as: